Ergonomic Mouse - Part One

 - keep the area in contact with the supporting rod as small as possible for smooth running

-- the holes at the end of the bar must be central and as small as it can be without rubbing (no slack allowed)
+- the holes at the end of the bar must be central and as small as they can be without rubbing (no slack allowed)

 - must be absolutely straight